 Divrei TorahEach summer at my American synagogue, Temple Israel of Natick, the divrei Torah are offered by members of the congregation.
 In 2014, I made the suggestion that at least one of the divrei Torah be presented by someone from the Israel Action Committee and focus on Israel.
-I've somehow turned out to be that person in 2014 and 2016, both times for Parsat Pinchas.
+I've somehow turned out to be that person several times.
 Here is the start of my d'var Torah each time, with links to the full divrei Torah.

 D'Var Torah - Pinchas